What is a Bible Module?

 Displaying reference names in the target language

-Use $(BBB C:V) for formatted references where BBB is the three-character book abbreviation, C is the chapter number and V is the verse number.
+You can use codes to have Paratext give the reference using the book names as defined in the project settings.
+The code pattern is $(BBB C:V) where BBB is the three-character book abbreviation, C is the chapter number and V is the verse number.
 (A formatted reference can occur anywhere in the specification after the \id line.
 For example, in \sr section range references.)
 This reference format does not have the limitations of the \ref format.
 The reference:

 - must be surrounded by parentheses